SCHOOL LUNCHES &

 Healthy Hub News

-What a fantastic and healthy start to spring we’ve had.
-The kids have loved our series of Bring A Cup & Fill it Up!
+The kids have loved our series of Bring A Cup & Fill it Up! which will continue this year.
 On the first Thursday the Healthy Hub made two smoothies for the kids at recess.

 • Banana, Mango and Yoghurt Smoothie (dairy); and